Tutoring by Leonard Wayne

 - Better readiness for follow-on classes.

 I have always enjoyed teaching and helping others to learn.
-As a tutor, I am patient and I work to make the material interesting.
+As a tutor and a teacher (part-time at Emerson Preparatory School), I am patient and I work to make material interesting.

 I spent 10 years working for the Caltech/NASA Jet Propulsion Lab on advanced optical systems.
 This work included camera alignment for the Mars rovers Spirit and Opportunity.
 For the past 9 years I have worked independently and started 3 technology companies.
 I live in Washington, DC (Cleveland Park) with my girlfriend.